 - A stable financial base with access to investment capital

 Uncovering these strengths helps you identify how to stand out in the market.
-Maybe you already have a strong research and development team that could develop new product features faster than competitors.
-Or your customer service team is known for responsiveness, which you can highlight in future marketing campaigns.
+Maybe you already have a delivery team that can turn around specialized work faster than competitors.
+Or your account management is known for responsiveness, which you can highlight in future outreach and proposals.

 Weaknesses

 Weaknesses are areas where you might be vulnerable or less capable than competitors.
-Common examples include limited market presence, outdated processes, and high staff turnover.
+Common examples include limited market presence, outdated internal processes, and high staff turnover.
 Identifying these issues doesn’t mean dwelling on them; it means developing concrete plans to address them.
-If you lack online visibility, for instance, you could create a digital marketing roadmap to build a stronger online presence.
+If you lack visibility in your niche, you could build a content or outreach plan to build a stronger presence with the exact buyers you want.

 What’s important is to be honest.
 A superficial approach can lead to an incomplete picture, causing you to miss crucial opportunities for growth or risk mitigation.
-If your employees consistently mention overcomplicated internal tools, that’s not just a small annoyance, it’s a weakness that may be undermining productivity.
+If your team consistently mentions overcomplicated internal tools or a clunky handoff between sales and delivery, that’s not just a small annoyance, it’s a weakness that may be undermining client satisfaction.

 Opportunities